MechanicalRabbit/DataKnots.jl/doc/src/start.md

     1 │ JEFFERY A  SERGEANT  101442 │
     =#

-This works because the arguments to `Take`/`Drop` can be arbitrary pipelines.
-However, unlike `Filter`, the arguments are evaluated in the *origin*, not the *target* of the pipeline's input.
+This evaluation works because the pipeline that is built by `Take` evaluates its argument, `Halfway` against the origin and not the target of the pipeline's input stream.
+Other operators that are aware of an input's origin include `Sort` and `GroupBy`.

 ### Lifting